proximax-storage/xpx-chain-devportal-docs/docs/guides/account-restriction/preventing-spam-attacks.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Now, if you send a [transfer transaction][transfer-transaction-guide] from another account, you will get an error as only `VBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP` is allowed to send the transactions to the product.
+Now, if you send a [transfer transaction][transfer-transaction] from another account, you will get an error as only `VBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP` is allowed to send the transactions to the product.

 On the other hand, if you send a transaction from your company account, you will receive a confirmation message as you would normally.